Definition: The Training Process consists of well-planned step by step process that should be adopted while deciding a training program.

 Once the objective of the training program is determined, it is time to analyze the factors that need to be considered while designing a training program.

-- Who will be the trainer: As per the skill and knowledge requirement for effective training; it should be decided upon who will conduct the training program.
-It can be a supervisor, university faculty, Industrialist, HR staff, consultants etc.
+- Who will be the trainer: As per the skill and knowledge required for effective training; it should be decided upon who will conduct the training program.
+It can be a supervisor, university faculty, Industrialist, HR staff, consultants, etc.

 - Who needs to be trained: It is to be decided who all needs to be trained to fill the learning gap.
 It can be on the basis of self-motivation, recommendation by supervisors of HR department itself.

-- Training Methods: Trainer should have complete information of the participants and their profile so that he can choose the learning methods that best suits their requirement.
+- Training Methods: Trainer should have complete information about the participants and their profile so that he can choose the learning methods that best suits their requirements.
 The training content is prepared based on the specific areas that need development.